Biologics

 Infliximab (Remicaid)

-Select publications on infliximab and AGS
+Select publications relevant to infliximab and AGS

 - González Polanco E, Borowitz S. Delayed Hypersensitivity Reaction to Infliximab Due to Mammalian Meat Allergy.
 JPGN Reports.
 2023;4(3):e322